nanoframework/nanoFramework.DependencyInjection/README.md

 [Dependency Injection Sample](https://github.com/nanoframework/Samples/tree/main/samples/DependencyInjection)

 ## Dependency Injection Container

 A Dependency Injection (DI) Container provides functionality and automates many of the tasks involved in Object Composition, Interception, and Lifetime Management.
-It’s an engine that resolves and manages object graphs.
+It's an engine that resolves and manages object graphs.
 These DI Containers depend on the static information compiled into all classes.
 Then using reflection they can analyze the requested class and figure out which Dependencies are required.

 This API mirrors as close as possible the official .NET [DependencyInjection](https://docs.microsoft.com/en-us/dotnet/core/extensions/dependency-injection).
 Exceptions are mainly derived from the lack of generics support in .NET nanoFramework.

 ## Usage

 ### Service Collection

 Creating a dependency injection container required three basic components.

  * Object Composition - A object composition defining a set of objects to create and couple.
  * Registering Services - Define an instance of the ServiceCollection and register the object composition with a specific service lifetime.
- * Service Provider - Creating a service provider to retrive the object.
+ * Service Provider - Creating a service provider to retrieve the object.

 ### Object Composition

 Define an object composition to create and couple.

 ```csharp
 public class RootObject
 {